-A Brain Injury Attorney Will Fight For Your Rights
+A Brain Injury Attorney Will Fight for Your Rights

-It has been estimated that approximately 2% of Americans are currently in need of lifelong help just to complete daily tasks after enduring a serious brain injury.
+It has been estimated that approximately 2 percent of Americans are currently in need of lifelong help just to complete daily tasks after enduring a serious brain injury.
 To put it in more relatable terms, that percentage translates into 5.3 million people.
-Unfortunately, a majority of traumatic brain injury victims no longer have control over their lives and will not be able to enjoy the simple pleasures most of us take for granted.
+Unfortunately, a majority of traumatic brain injury (TBI) victims no longer have control over their lives and will not be able to enjoy the simple pleasures most of us take for granted.

 The brain is perhaps the most unique and complex organ in the human body.
 We still do not fully understand it.
-One thing is certain: once brain cells have been damaged by trauma, they will stay that way for the duration of a victim’s life.
+One thing is certain, once brain cells have been damaged by trauma, they will stay that way for the duration of a victim’s life.

 - Violence.
 Assault, domestic violence, child abuse, and gunshots are all common causes of serious brain injury.

 What is negligence?
-Negligence is an individual’s failure to act reasonably when he or she had a legal duty of care to do so.
+Negligence is an individual’s failure to act reasonably when he or she has a legal duty of care to do so.
 Negligent acts can be committed by just about anyone, including individuals, companies, or groups of people.
 However, injuries or property loss must be caused as a result of a negligent action.

-For example: if a driver was drunk and crashed into you, causing you to suffer a brain injury, that person would be guilty of negligence and would be liable to you for your injuries.
+For example, if a driver was drunk and crashed into you, causing you to suffer a brain injury, that person would be guilty of negligence and would be liable to you for your injuries.

-For example, say that someone purchases a defective bicycle helmet experiences a bicycle accident, and then suffers a brain injury as a result of that defective helmet.For example, a brain injury victim who wants to bring a product liability lawsuit for a defective helmet must show that:
+A brain injury victim who wants to bring a product liability lawsuit for a defective helmet must show that: